OpenPaymentNetwork/FerlySite/backend/Sphinx/invitation.rst

     Returns the amount of invalid invitation codes the user has entered for the day.

     :reqheader Authorization: See :ref:`Authorization Header`.

+    :statuscode 200:
+        **If successful, the response body is a JSON object with the following attribute.**
+            ``count``
+                The invalid count for the current day.

+        **If unsuccessful, the response body is a JSON object with one of the following attributes:**
+            ``invalid``
+                A string explaining why the input was invalid.
+            ``error``
+                A string explaining the error that occured.

 .. _Update Invalid Code Count: